Photo: Wikimedia Commons (CC BY-SA)

 The Moment That Stays With Me:

 An elderly Indo-Fijian woman at Lautoka Market, her weathered hands arranging pyramids of golden mangoes with the precision of a jeweler.
 She caught me admiring her work and smiled, saying simply, "Each one perfect, brother.
 God is in the details."
 Then she offered me a slice, the juice running down my chin as morning sun filtered through the market's tin roof.
+The sound of temple bells drifted from the Sri Krishna Kaliya Temple nearby, mingling with the calls of vendors and the laughter of children.
+My eyes filled with unexpected tears at her simple generosity — a stranger offering the best of her harvest to a passing foreigner.
+My heart swelled with gratitude for this moment of connection across cultures, across continents, across the divide between tourist and local.
 In that moment—the sweetness on my tongue, her satisfied nod, the bustle of a hundred conversations in Hindi, Fijian, and English swirling around us—I understood why this city endures.
 It honors both the harvest and the harvester, the product and the process, the destination and the journey.

 Go early—by 7 AM the market is already a symphony of commerce and community.
 Farmers from the interior arrive with trucks loaded with produce: cassava roots thick as your arm, bundles of duruka (Fiji asparagus), taro leaves still beaded with morning dew.
 The fish section glistens with the ocean's harvest, snapper and trevally arranged on beds of ice.